BobGerman/Ignite24-Labs/LAB-441/instructions.md

 Next, let's test the grounding data.

 1. In the message box, enter **Tell me about Eagle Air** and send the message.
 1. Wait for the response.
 Notice that the response contains information about the Eagle Air drone.
-The response contains citations and references to the Eagle Air document stored on the Product marketing SharePoint Online site.
+The response contains citations and references to the Eagle Air document stored on the Product support SharePoint Online site.

     !IMAGE[test-product-info.png](instructions275666/test-product-info.png)

 Let's try a few more prompts:

 1. In the message box, enter **Recommend a product suitable for a farmer** and send the message.
 1. Wait for the response.
 Notice that the response contains information about the Eagle Air and some extra context as to why the Eagle Air is recommended.
-The response contains citations and references to the Eagle Air document stored on the Product marketing SharePoint Online site.
+The response contains citations and references to the Eagle Air document stored on the Product support SharePoint Online site.

     !IMAGE[test-product-recommendation.png](instructions275666/test-product-recommendation.png)"